-Graduate student financial aid checks and fellowship checks are disbursed quarterly.
-Sign up for direct deposit in MyUCSC.
-Checks may also be retrieved at the Office of Accounts Receivable, 203 Hahn Student Services, from 9:00 am to 4:00 pm, Monday - Friday.
+Graduate student financial aid checks and fellowship checks are disbursed quarterly at the Office of Accounts Receivable, 203 Hahn Student Services, from 9:00 am to 4:00 pm, Monday through Friday.
 In order to pick up your check, you must have a picture ID and your Enrollment Verification Validation (EVV).
+Most students elect to sign up for direct deposit to receive payments which can be done through MyUCSC.